socketsupply/socket/api/CONFIG.md

 Key | Default Value | Description
 :--- | :--- | :---
-height |  |  The initial height of the first window. width |  |  The initial width of the first window.
+height |  |  The initial height of the first window in pixels or as a percentage of the screen. width |  |  The initial width of the first window in pixels or as a percentage of the screen. max_height | 100% |  Maximum height of the window in pixels or as a percentage of the screen. max_width | 100% |  Maximum width of the window in pixels or as a percentage of the screen. min_height | 0 |  Minimum height of the window in pixels or as a percentage of the screen. min_width | 0 |  Minimum width of the window in pixels or as a percentage of the screen. resizable | true |  If the window is resizable or not. frameless | false |  If the window has a title bar or not. utility | false |  If the window is utility window or not.

 # `headless`